Batesville in Independence County, Arkansas — The American South (West South Central)

-Erected 2011 by Arkansas Civil War Sesquicentennial Commision, Batesville Area Civil War Round Table.
+Erected 2011 by Arkansas Civil War Sesquicentennial Commission, Batesville Area Civil War Round Table.
 (Marker Number 14.)

 Location.
 35° 46.343′ N, 91° 38.649′ W. Marker is in Batesville, Arkansas, in Independence County.
-Marker is on South 9th Street north of Vine Street, on the left when traveling north.
-Touch for map.
+Marker is on South 9th Street north of Vine Touch for map.
 Marker is at or near this postal address: 380 South 9th Street, Batesville AR 72501, United States of America.
+Touch for directions.

 Other nearby markers.
 At least 5 other markers are within 5 miles of this marker, measured as the crow flies.
-Arkansas Methodist Conference Lafferty Memorial Church (approx. 0.3 miles away); Independence County Office and Library (approx. 0.4 miles away); Independence County First County Court House (approx. half a mile away); Pfeiffer Community (approx. 4.6 miles away).
+Arkansas Methodist Conference (approx. 0.3 miles away); Lafferty Memorial Church (approx. 0.3 miles away); Independence County Office and Library (approx. 0.4 miles away); Independence County First County Court House (approx. half a mile away); Pfeiffer Community (approx. 4.6 miles away).

 More about this marker.
 Located in front of the Old Independence Regional Museum in the foothills of the Ozarks in Batesville, Arkansas, the museum preserves and presents the history of 12 counties that were part of Independence County in 1820: Baxter, Cleburne, Fulton, Independence, Izard, Jackson, Marion, Poinsett, Sharp, Stone, White, and Woodruff.

 Also see . . .
 Old Independence Regional Museum ::.
 (Submitted on December 5, 2013.)